HobbieJ/Hobbies/README.md

 ## Contributing

 Suggestions and helpful criticism is always welcome through the use of pull requests!
+A guide on how to contribute can be found [here](https://github.com/HobbieJ/Hobbies/blob/master/CONTRIBUTING.md).

 ## License